hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ### Markdown file

-We can use `console` or `trycmd` code block to indicate test cases in markdown files.
-Here is an example:
+In markdown files, we can utilize either the `console` or `trycmd` code block to represent test cases.
+Here's an example:

 ~~~md
 ```console